 Take Part & Be a Volunteer:

 The Buffalo State Volunteer and Service-Learning Center (VSLC) coordinates student and staff volunteer participation in community clean-up events.
-The annual Community Service Day, which includes spring clean-up projects in the neighboring community and/or Scajaquada Creek is held around Earth Day in April of each year, draws hundreds of volunteers each year.
+Community Service Days, which includes spring clean-up projects in the neighboring community and/or Scajaquada Creek is held around Earth Day in April of each year.
+The service days often draw hundreds of volunteers each year.
 To find out more, contact the VSLC by Clicking here or calling 878-5811.

 Take the Campus Grounds/Storm Water Survey:

-Campus students, employees, visitors, contractors and vendors are invited to complete the campus storm water survey.
+Campus students, employees, visitors, contractors and vendors are invited to complete the updated campus storm water survey.
 The goal of the survey is educate the public on campus SWP2 efforts and to receive public feedback for campus administration to evaluate the effectiveness of the campus SWP2 program.
-To view and download the survey questionaire form and instructions, Click here.
-Thanks to all who participated in the survey solicitations held at the Student Union and in classrooms during the winter months.
+You can download, fill out, and send the survey questionaire form to:Storm Water Coordinator, Clinton Center Room 209, SUNY Buffalo State, 1300 Elmwood Avenue, Buffalo, New York 14222-1095 or email it to: firstname.lastname@example.org.
+Thanks to all, including those who participated in the survey solicitations held at the Student Union and in classrooms during the winter months.